 Be nice.
 Or else.

-VR/360/virtual tour freelancer Joined about 2 years ago
+VR/360/virtual tour freelancer Joined over 2 years ago

 One voice for Inoreader.
 Simple and consistent.
 Desktop web version only cause tabs is the best place to keep huge amount of long read stuff.

 Inexpensiveness can vary :) I use Dell P2416D (2k @ 24").
 For 200$ it offers 100% sRGB coverage though factory calibration is 2nd to perfect and you need to calibrate it.

 On the downside this screen needs scaling (125% optimal).
 No problem for windows user but on macs it won't work as expected (you'd get extrapolation)

 The best options to me would be 27", 4k and scaling 200% which are relatively inexpensive too.